 Users are the sources and sinks of messages.
 Users can be people, organizations, or processes.
 They can have an exchange that iterates, and they can expand or contract the set of users that participate in a set of exchanges.
 In Internet Mail, there are four types of Users:

 - Authors

 - Recipients

 - Return Handlers

 - Mediators

 Figure 2 shows the primary and secondary flows of messages among them.
+As a pragmatic heuristic: User Actors can generate, modify or look at the whole message.

 Figure 2: Relationships Among User Actors